-Upon initial installation of the Studio module, you will be provided with your own _custom-variables.scss file, which includes the latest variables we offer.
+If you have Studio Module v.1.0.0 installed, you will be provided with your own _custom-variables.scss file, which includes OLD Studio variables for you to customise.
 From here, you have freedom to do any of the following actions:

 - Edit the values of variables already provided, or

 - Create new variables to take your customisation further.

 Note: Since Bootstrap 4 is included as part of the offering from Studio module v.1.0.0, you also have the freedom to copy variables from the Bootstrap source code and overwrite their default values.

 You have complete freedom to change any values you see fit.
 If there is something you do not like and wish to revert, you can always copy the old variables from our Studio - OLD Studio Variables (v1.0.0).

 Note: If a variable name is changed, then all references to that variable, will need to be changed too.

 "Resets" are offered as a means to quickly reset a style back to its barest state.
 These are particularly useful if you want to quickly overwrite a style, for a layout, that is part of Studio module or Bootstrap.